NoriCode/CPP-BlackJack/readme.md

 This is my final C/C++ exam after a 4 months course.

 I used [Clion](https://www.jetbrains.com/clion/) and anything that is included to clean my code and optimize some parts.

 Use this program on your own risk.

+Thanks to [Simon Struck](https://github.com/AnyTimeTraveler) for cleaning the repository and showing me how to clean my code.

 ## The Game